Tecnativa/docker-duplicity/README.md

 ### `JOB_*_WHEN`

 Define when to execute the command you defined in the previous section.
+If you need several values, you can separate them with spaces (example: `daily monthly`).

 Built-in jobs: